S3-working-group/s3-practical-guide/src/organizational-structure/open-systems.md

 ## Open Systems

-An organization is not a closed system, it is an open network with many connections to the "outside".

-Keep the system open by adding connections as temporary or permanent members in decision making and experiments:
+An organization (or it's various sub-domains) can benefit from intentionally communicating with and learning from others.

+An organization is an interdependent system that benefits from consciously inviting **information and influence** from people who can assist with making decisions and experimenting to learn.

+---

+## Open Systems (cont.)

-* external experts: benefit from outside perspective and knowledge
+* **External experts** can offer an outside perspective and bring knowledge, understanding and skills
-* representatives of affected parties: integrate existing relationships ( ➤ Those Affected Decide)
+* **Representatives of affected parties** can inform and influence decision making in ways that benefit overall objectives (➤ Those Affected Decide)